 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

 Best known for its business, agriculture and engineering programs, Texas A&M also has one of the country's largest programs in recreation, park and tourism sciences.
-The school boasts an 83% graduation rate — almost 9% higher than predicted based on the composition of students, according to Money's calculations.
-Aggies tend to thrive financially after leaving school, with median earnings above $70,000.
+The school boasts an 84% graduation rate.
+Aggies tend to thrive financially after leaving school; 10 years after enrollment, the median salary is $72,000.

 Another tradition is the presence of Reveille — a collie with the title "First Lady of Aggieland" — on campus.
 With her Southern charm, she’s definitely the top dog on campus.